djangbahevans/teleport/rfd/0192-oci-join.md

-Cluster admins with many Oracle Cloud compartments may wish to specify the allowed compartments to join from by their tags, rather than having to specify each by name/OCID.
+Cluster admins with many Oracle Cloud compartments may wish to specify the allowed compartments to join from by their tags, rather than having to specify each by OCID.
 The `oracle` section of the provision token spec could be expended with the `compartment_tags` field to allow filtering by defined and/or freeform tags.
 Since Teleport would already fetch the compartment from the Oracle API, no extra permissions would be required.